joakimstenhammar/molsim/CONTRIBUTING.md

 ## Appendix: Checklist
 * [ ] Make sure, that the [Testin](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/wikis/testin) runs clean!
 For further informations confer the corresponding [Wiki entry](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/wikis/testin).
 * [ ] Ascertain, that the compilation with `mode=warn` does not trigger any warnings related to your modifications!
+* [ ] Ascertain, that running a test input file covering your modifications runs clean after compiling with `mode=debug`
 * [ ] Describe all changes in the [Wiki](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/wikis/home)!
 * [ ] Change the version number corresponding to [Semantic Versioning](http://semver.org/)!